guilhermemvo/atom-snippet-php-debug/README.md

 ## How to install:

 - Open the Command Palette: cmd-shift-P
-- Write: Open Your Snippets and than, enter
+- Write: Open Your Snippets and then, enter
 - Paste the code:

 ```coffee